javascript-tutorial/ja.javascript.info/4-frames-and-windows/01-popup-windows/article.md

 For instance:

 - When we open a popup, it's might be a good idea to run a `newWindow.focus()` on it.
 Just in case, for some OS/browser combinations it ensures that the user is in the new window now.
 - If we want to track when a visitor actually uses our web-app, we can track `window.onfocus/onblur`.
-That allows us to suspend/resume in-page activities, animations etc. But please note that the `blur` event means that the visitor switched out from the window, but he still may observe it.
+That allows us to suspend/resume in-page activities, animations etc. But please note that the `blur` event means that the visitor switched out from the window, but they still may observe it.
 The window is in the background, but still may be visible.

 ## Summary